Updated: June 11, 2020 11:50 AM

 "As soon as we get donations, they are out the door," she said.

 During the organization's mutual aid operations, community members were able to come to the building for assistance or have needed goods delivered to their homes.

-While the aid has expanded beyond face masks and PPE to help prevent the spread, providing those materials is still at the forefront of CTUL members' efforts.
+While the aid has expanded beyond face masks and PPE to help prevent the spread of coronavirus, providing those materials is still at the forefront of CTUL members' efforts.

-CTUL board member Lloyd Brown said he spent time in north Minneapolis handing out around 500 face masks, and handed out nearly 1,000 to people in the crowd outside Floyd's memorial in Minneapolis.
+CTUL board member Lloyd Brown said he spent time in north Minneapolis handing out around 500 face masks and handed out nearly 1,000 to people in the crowd outside Floyd's memorial.